moyz-io/docker-web-toolkit/README.md

 You can find an example in `.env.example` file.

-First, you must generate SSL certificates to avoid warning on browsers.
+Then, you must generate SSL certificates to avoid warning on browsers.
 You have to install [mkcert](https://github.com/FiloSottile/mkcert).

 Then, you can run: